 Media Relations Specialist Jobs in USA with Visa Sponsorship

 Media Relations Specialists build brand reputation through strategic communications and press relationships.
-H-1B sponsorship requires demonstrating that the role demands specialized communications knowledge, typically backed by a bachelor's degree in public relations, communications, journalism, or marketing.
+H-1B visa sponsorship requires demonstrating that the role demands specialized communications knowledge, typically backed by a bachelor's degree in public relations, communications, journalism, or marketing.
 For detailed occupation requirements, see the O*NET profile.

 See All Media Relations Specialist Jobs